ParallelStudio/Elevator/README.md

 #RMS and Times (.2 added to make up for ethan's quiet mixing - nullified db)

+4 elevator cars with composed stereo sound in building 83 at Microsoft.

 ##bass
 * 0 sec 0 RMS
 * 5 sec 0.2501 RMS / -26db